ember-sample-apps/.github/profile/README.md

 # Ember Sample Apps

-Project start date: May 9, 2022

 Many web developers like to learn by looking at sample code.
 The purpose of this project is to have a place where sample Ember apps can live in one place for users to learn from.
 The best example of this is the [Super Rentals tutorial](https://guides.emberjs.com/release/tutorial/part-1/) in the [official Ember Guides](https://guides.emberjs.com/release/).

-**Please note that I am a member of the [Ember Core Framework Team](https://emberjs.com/teams/), but this should not be considered an official Ember project at this time.**

 ## Participation